 Consumer control means that CILT is controlled by consumers with a disability.
 Those who are members elect the Board of Directors at the Annual General Meeting according to the directions set out in the By-Laws.
 For example, CILT’s By-Laws state:

 - A “disabled consumer” is defined as a person having a disability such that, as a result of their disability, the person experiences attitudinal, structural and/or systemic barriers to full integration into society.

 - The affairs of the Corporation shall be managed by a board of twelve (12) directors until changed by special resolution.
 The majority of the board shall be made up of disabled consumers and the positions of President and Vice-President shall at all times be a disabled consumer.

-Our current Board of Directors is 75% disabled consumers.
+Our current Board of Directors is over 80% disabled consumers.

 Meghan Hines, Chair

 Stefanie Marinich-Lee, Treasurer